pandasuryanarayan/CALCULATOR/README.md

 # CALCULATOR
-This is simple Python code of Calculator.
+This is simple Python code of Calculator without GUI.